No Way Out (2004): Preliminary matches

 In the fifth match Rey Mysterio (managed by Jorge Páez), defended his WWE Cruiserweight Championship against Chavo Guerrero (managed by his father Chavo Guerrero, Sr.) During the fight, Mysterio performed a 619 on Guerrero, leading to an attack by Paez on Guerrero, Sr. The referee ordered Paez backstage.
 Both fighters wrestled inconclusively until Mysterio delivered a second 619.
 During the second sequence of the move, Guerrero grabbed Mysterio's legs and achieved a position with his shoulders spread so as to win both a pinfall and the WWE Cruiserweight title.

 The following match was the triple threat match between Big Show, John Cena and Kurt Angle, with the winner facing the WWE Champion at WrestleMania XX.
 For the duration of the match, The Big Show, who stood at 7 ft 2 in and weighed 500 lb, used his body size to his advantage as he squashed, or easily and quickly performed moves on, Cena and Angle.
 Thereafter, Cena delivered an FU, while Angle threw Big Show out of the ring with an Angle Slam.
 Angle then applied an ankle lock on Cena, forcing him to submit.
 As a result, Angle won a WWE Championship match at WrestleMania XX.

+Main event match

 The main event featured Brock Lesnar defending the WWE Championship against Eddie Guerrero.
 Lesnar used his size advantage over Guerrero throughout the match.
-As Lesnar attempted an F-5, he knocked down the referee.
-Lesnar then attempted to take advantage of the referee's state, as he went to retrieve the WWE title belt to hit Guerrero.
-Meanwhile, Goldberg came down into the ring and delivered a spear to Lesnar.
-As Goldberg retreated, Guerrero countered Lesnar's second F5 into a DDT on the title belt while the referee regained consciousness.
-Guerrero kicked the belt out of the ring to prevent the referee from seeing it and performed his Frog splash to pin Lesnar and win the WWE Championship from him.
+However, as Lesnar attempted an F-5 late in the match, he inadvertently took down referee Brian Hebner in the process.
+Realizing that the referee was out cold, Lesnar left the ring to retrieve his championship.
+Just as he was about to hit Guerrero with it, Goldberg returned to the arena and speared Lesnar, leaving both competitors and the referee motionless in the ring.

+Guerrero was able to revive himself first and slowly crawled over to the fallen champion, covering him.
+Hebner was able to count to two, but Lesnar's kickout knocked him back down.
+The challenger then decided to take a page from Lesnar and grabbed the championship belt, with the intent of using it on the champion like Lesnar had tried just moments ago.
+Guerrero swung at Lesnar after he rose to his feet, but missed.

+Lesnar then countered with a boot to the midsection, which caused Guerrero to drop the belt.
+He then went for a second F-5, but Guerrero was able to counter the move with a tornado DDT and drive Lesnar's head into the championship belt.
+Guerrero then tossed the belt out of the ring, ascended the ropes, and hit Lesnar with a frog splash for the pin to become a world champion for the first time in his career.